 Analysis of Data

-The lessening of the COVID pandemic in 2022 is reflected in the increase of the percentage of blind voter survey respondents who voted at the polls from 64% In 2020 to 77% in 2022.
+The lessening of the COVID pandemic in 2022 is reflected in the increase of the percentage of blind voter survey respondents who voted at the polls from 64% in 2020 to 77% in 2022.
 However, the percentage of blind voters who went to the polls in 2022 is still significantly less than the average of 85% from the surveys conducted in 2008 through 2018.
 This is most likely due to the continued desire of voters to avoid the risk of exposure to COVID-19 at the polls, and possibly due to the realization by some voters during the 2020 election that they prefer the convenience of absentee voting to voting at the polls.
 For those blind voters who voted at the polls in 2022, 91% either requested, or were offered, an accessible voting machine.
 This is slightly less than the 92% reported in 2020 and 2016, but significantly better than the 81% reported in 2018.
 Making the accessible voting machine available to any voter who chooses to use it, and requiring poll workers to offer the accessible voting machine to all voters, will ensure that all voters who need to use an accessible voting machine will know it is available.

 The number of blind voters who were able to privately and independently mark their ballot using an accessible voting machine decreased slightly from 77% in 2020 to 76% in 2022.
-Thus continuing in 2020 and 2022 the decline that began in2018 in the percentage of blind and low-vision voters who were able to vote privately and independently., and bringing to an end the trend of steady improvement in this data point from 2008 to 2016.
+Thus, continuing in 2020 and 2022 the decline that began in2018 in the percentage of blind and low-vision voters who were able to vote privately and independently, and bring to an end the trend of steady improvement in this data point from 2008 to 2016.

 The relative inaccessibility of the ballot casting process continued to be a problem in 2022.
 While 76% of survey respondents who reported that they were able to mark their ballot privately and independently using an accessible voting machine in 2022, the number of survey respondents who were able to cast their ballot privately and independently in 2022 dropped to 70%, with 27% requiring the assistance of poll workers or a family member or friend.
 This value is similar to the 25%, 29%, and 21% reported in 2020, 2018, and 2014, respectively.
 The low value for this category is the 17% reported in 2016.